-Alwiya Omar is a Clinical Professor of Linguistics at Indiana University.
-She directs the Kiswahili flagship program, teaches Kiswahili, and co-ordinates the teaching of other African languages in the Department of Linguistics and the African Studies program.
+Alwiya Omar is Clinical Professor of Linguistics at Indiana University, Bloomington.
+She teaches Kiswahili and coordinates the teaching of other African languages in the African Studies program.
 Her research interests include second language acquisition, cross-cultural pragmatics, web-based language instruction, and study abroad language programs.
-Dr. Omar is from Zanzibar, Tanzania. (aomar [AT] indiana.edu)
+She directed the Kiswahili Flagship program from 2010 to 2015, and STARTALK summer Kiswahili program for middle and high school students from 2010 to 2016.
+Dr. Omar received her PhD in Second Language Acquisition from Indiana University.
+She was President of the National Council of Organizations of Less Commonly Taught Languages (NCOLCTL) from 2012 to 2014, and President of African Language Teachers Association (ALTA) from 2004 to 2006. (aomar [AT] indiana.edu)

 David Adu-Amankwah teaches Twi/Akan.
 He holds a M. Phil. degree (in linguistics, with Russian) from the University of Ghana and a Ph.D. degree (in folklore, with African languages and linguistics) from Indiana University, Bloomington.
 He is currently a lecturer of Akan (Twi).
 David taught at Indiana University from 1994 to 2000 and also from 2003 to 2004 at the University of Florida, Gainesville.
 David's major interests have been in folklore, language, and culture, and he has worked on the proverb, royal praise poetry, and joke among the Akan of Ghana. (daduaman [AT] indiana.edu)